netascode/nac-test/dev-docs/PRD_AND_ARCHITECTURE.md

 ### Overview: Why HTTP Client Matters

-API tests in nac-test interact with network controllers (APIC, vManage, ISE, etc.) via HTTP/HTTPS REST APIs.
+API tests in nac-test interact with network controllers (APIC, SDWAN Manager, ISE, etc.) via HTTP/HTTPS REST APIs.
 The HTTP client architecture is a **critical component** that determines:

 - **Reliability**: Can tests survive temporary controller failures or network issues?
 - **Performance**: How efficiently are connections managed and reused?